cheesesamwich/Glide/README.md

-## 3AM 🌙
+## Glide 🪽 [REBRANDED]
-### A chill rounded amoled plugin/theme for discord designed to remove all the clutter and flashiness of modern themes.
+### A chill rounded plugin/theme for discord designed to remove all the clutter and flashiness of modern themes.
 Feel free to suggest or point out anything to me on discord!

 ### Features
-- Consistent Amoled colors
+- Consistent colors
 - Minimal issues
-- Built in custom fonts, animation toggling, and more.
+- Built in custom fonts, animation toggling, custom colors, color presets, and more!
-- Full vencord toolbox integration
 ### Planned Or Potential Features
 #### Ideas
-- Making small adjustments to Spotify Listen Along invites for a cleaner look
 - Improving selectors for more reliable updates

 #### Bugs
 - Adding comments to some class recolor lines
-- Adjusting online status indicators that appear stretched (seemingly fixed, maybe??
-I'm not sure, lol)
-- Fixing the color of the Soundmoji experiment search button
-- Maxwell's loading screen still sometimes shows keybind indicators

 ### Instructions